asmeurer/brown-water-python/docs/tokens.md

 characters](https://www.dcl.hpi.uni-potsdam.de/home/loewis/table-3131.html).
 One should always use the `str.isidentifier()` method to test if a string is a valid Python identifier, combined with a `keyword.iskeyword()` check.
-Testing if a string is an identifier using regular expressions is generally discouraged.
+Testing if a string is an identifier using regular expressions is highly discouraged.

 ```py